 Introduce Instruments 🥁🎻🎹

 Instruments are wonderful for incorporating music too.
 A xylophone offers learning fun for all ages.
-Adding a basket of wooden instruments with bells, rhythm sticks and clackers to a shelf can become the perfect invitation for movement songs and games.
+Adding a box of instruments with bells, rhythm sticks and clackers to a shelf can become the perfect invitation for movement songs and games.
 And homemade sound shakers are another good option.
 Fill glass jars with different beans, pasta and coins and close each with lids.
 Sealed tightly, they especially delight the youngest children as they shake along with most any music. 🪘🎺🧂

 *Commonly called The Continent Song and/or The Seven Continents Song